 CARS.COM — The variety of oils on the shelf at an auto parts store can bewilder those unprepared for a do-it-yourself fill-up, but if you're looking for the fastest answer to whether or not you should use synthetic oil with time as an imperative and money as no object, the answer is a lot clearer than the black stuff: If your car's owner's manual says it does, you do.

-Manufacturers of synthetic oil promise more miles and better performance when compared with conventional motor oil, but it comes at a higher cost — sometimes twice as much per oil change.
-Is it worth the extra money?
+For many consumers, however, whether to spend extra money for synthetic oil for an oil change is a difficult question to answer.
+Manufacturers of synthetic oil promise more miles and better performance when compared with conventional motor oil, but that oil comes at a higher cost — sometimes twice as much per oil change as conventional lubricant.
+Is the fancier motor oil worth the extra money?

 Typically, high-performance vehicles will be more likely to require synthetic oil, as will vehicles that have a turbocharged or supercharged engine.
 However, if the automaker for your vehicle does not require synthetic oil for your engine, the oil choice is trickier — and there is no clear answer.

 Synthetic oil generally resists breaking down for longer than conventional motor oil (typically 7,500 miles to 10,000 miles, sometimes up to 15,000 miles, as opposed to 3,000 miles to 7,500 miles for conventional oil).
 Breakdown can cause increased viscosity that cuts efficiency to additives being depleted and to sludge building up in the engine.
 The extra cost of synthetic motor oil is a wash, even if it costs you twice as much, if you have half the number of oil changes.
 Other touted benefits of synthetic oil for your car include cleaner engines, better flow in cold temperatures, better protection when it's hot outside and better performance with turbocharged engines.